thepostman2/RibbonToNotes/README.md

-# MidiCCToNotes
+#RibbonToNotes

+This is midi effect plugin (based on JUCE).

-Change midi controller message in to note message.
-Purpose: playing notes/chords on the ribbon of a controller (Alesis Vortex Wireless 2).
+Purpose: Change midi controller message into note message.

+Usage: playing notes/chords on the ribbon of a controller (Alesis Vortex Wireless 2).